-Child injury compensation claims in Ireland cannot be initiated by children until they reach the age of eighteen.
-Consequently, the time limit, or Statute of Limitations, for child injury compensation claims also begins when the child becomes an adult.
+Children cannot initiate child injury compensation claims in Ireland until they reach the age of eighteen.
+Consequently, the time limit, or Statute of Limitations, for child injury claims also begins when the child becomes an adult.
 Children have two years from their eighteenth birthday to claim compensation for the injuries sustained during childhood.

 When a child is injured in an accident, it’s crucial to understand the legal process involved in making a child injury claim on their behalf.
 Here’s a comprehensive guide to help you with the steps involved in filing a child injury claim in Ireland.